 Adults should have their photographs updated during document renewal.
 In general, it is good practice to update photographs every three to five years.
 For children, photographs should be updated more regularly where feasible, as their appearance may change considerably in a shorter interval of time.
 When re-issuing identity documents, staff should ensure that the individual is well recognizable in their ID photo, and that photographs are re-taken where necessary.
 Refer to Module 5.2 (Registration as an identity Management Process) for general guidance on taking photographs.

 Continuous registration activities should be used as an opportunity to update the biometrics of children as well as adults according to the following BIMS guidelines:

 Registered asylum seekers and refugees 5 years and older who are not yet biometrically enrolled and who approach the Office for any reason should be referred to Registration colleagues for biometric enrolment before they leave the Office.

-In cases where a biometrically enrolled individual cannot be found in BIMS during an identification check or their biometrics is wrongly match against another individual, colleagues should refer to the BIMS Quick Reference Guide or refer the case to the BIMS focal point in the operation.
+In cases where a biometrically enrolled individual cannot be found in BIMS during an identification check or their biometrics is wrongly match against another individual, colleagues should refer to the BIMS User Reference Guide (PRIMES users only) or refer the case to the BIMS focal point in the operation.